This is Part Two of my journal detailing my experience volunteering in an orphanage in Iasi, Romania.

 “Frumos-beautiful,” she responded, and it was about then that I realized that God can be found anywhere, even in Romania.
 This woman didn’t know me, but she made me feel a little more comfortable in a place where I know nothing and no one.

 And today, I met another woman who quietly, unobtrusively, taught me about love and service.
 Her name is Teodora, or Teo for short, the chief psychologist at the orphanage I’ll be working at.
 Not only does she work all day tending to the children, she goes home at night to a sick elderly mother whom she is primary caregiver to.
-She was recently asked to be the director of the orphanage when her boss stepped down, but she told us in her flawless English: “I don’t want to do that.
+She was recently asked to be the director of the orphanage when her boss stepped down, but she told us, “I don’t want to do that.
 I’d rather work with the kids.
 I love that.”

 She took us all around the city, ten of us strung out in a line behind her like little ducks, and patiently ordered ten train tickets to our specifications so we could go on our very first trip.
 She smoothed our worries and answered our questions.
 She even helped correct my Romanian.
 She said, “I’m at your disposal.”

 I have delusions of grandeur, sure.
 I want to do and be and have and see so many things.
 Sometimes it makes me feel like my spirit is bursting, and I’m pretty sure it gives everyone who knows me whiplash.
 But what I want most is to be someone whose strength others can count on, like my mother.
 I want to be a leader, like my father.
 And I want to help others feel that they’re okay, that they matter, like Lidia and Teo.
-Religion isn’t about telling someone else how to improve; it’s about focusing on improving yourself by serving others.
+Morality and religion aren’t about telling someone else how to improve; they’re about focusing on improving yourself by serving others.
 I’ve been shown that this week in abundance.